 Sarah Lipton-Lubet is a vice president at the National Partnership for Women & Families where she leads the organization’s policy and advocacy efforts to advance reproductive health and rights.
 Lipton-Lubet joined the National Partnership in 2014 as the director of reproductive health programs.
 She has extensive experience in reproductive rights advocacy, having served in key roles at the American Civil Liberties Union, Center for Reproductive Rights and Religious Action Center for Reform Judaism.

 Lipton-Lubet is the author of numerous op-eds, blogs, reports, and academic articles on women’s health and rights.
 Her policy observations and analyses have been heard on NPR and quoted in a number of media outlets including the New York Times, Washington Post and Associated Press.

 Lipton-Lubet graduated summa cum laude from Northwestern University with a Bachelor of Arts in American studies.
-She earned her Juris Doctor from Yale Law School, where she was symposium and online editor for the Yale Law Journal, and submissions editor of the Yale Journal of Law and Feminism.
-After law school, Lipton-Lubet clerked for the Honorable Richard Paez of the U.S. Court of Appeals for the Ninth Circuit and the Honorable Nancy Gertner of the U.S. District Court for the District of Massachusetts.
+She earned her law degree from Yale Law School, where she was symposium and online editor for the Yale Law Journal, and submissions editor for the Yale Journal of Law and Feminism.
+After law school, Lipton-Lubet clerked for the Honorable Nancy Gertner of the U.S. District Court for the District of Massachusetts and the Honorable Richard Paez of the U.S. Court of Appeals for the Ninth Circuit.
+She currently serves on the Yale Law School Association Executive Committee.